-1. Tap on the Maps icon on your iPad home screen;
+- Tap on the Maps icon on your iPad home screen.

-2. Tap on the search section on the top of the map and type the address you are looking for, you can enter streets, post codes, zip codes, or places of interest;
+- Tap on the search section on the top of the map and type the address you are looking for, you can enter streets, post codes, zip codes, or places of interest.

-3. Hit the pin on the place you have searched, then you can gather more info on the area on your device;
+- Hit the pin on the place you have searched, then you can gather more info on the area on your device.

-If you have upgraded your IPad to iOS 5, you can use two more new features of the Google Map on new iPad:
+If you have upgraded your iPad to the new iOS system such as iOS 8 or iOS 9, you can use two more new features of the Google Map on new iPad:

 - Use AirPrint on the iPad Google Maps and use it for offline data.

 - Choose more than one route (also known as alternate route).

 To Find Your Current Location and Showing the Compass.